Why So Many Stars Left NCIS

 Allegations of sexism surfaced after Zoe McLellan's exit

 Ahead of the show's third season, TVLine reported McLellan wouldn't be returning to reprise her role due to "a creative decision."
 As the situation unfolded, it turned out this decision involved some controversy.
-In 2017, Variety reported there were allegations that then-NCIS: New Orleans showrunner Brad Kern, who took over the role in January 2016, mistreated female colleagues.
+In 2017, Variety reported there were allegations that then-"NCIS: New Orleans" showrunner Brad Kern, who took over the role in January 2016, mistreated female colleagues.
 Sources told the outlet Kern was behind the firing of McLellan.
-CBS did fire Kern in 2018, as reported by The Hollywood Reporter.
-In 2019, the series original showrunner Jeffrey Lieber admitted to Vulture he received a "great deal of pressure" to fire McLellan during his stint in 2014 and 2015.
-After constantly fighting to keep McLellan using audience feedback and test scores to prove she was well-received, Lieber revealed a higher up allegedly informed him that CBS chairman Leslie Moonves apparently wanted her gone because he "didn't find her 'f***able' enough, and that he had felt that way from day one."
+CBS decided to fire Kern in 2018.
+In 2019, the series' original showrunner Jeffrey Lieber admitted to Vulture he received a "great deal of pressure" to fire McLellan during his stint in 2014 and 2015.
+After constantly fighting to keep McLellan using audience feedback and test scores to prove she was well-received, Lieber revealed a higher up allegedly informed him that CBS chairman Leslie Moonves apparently wanted her gone because he find her desirable enough.

 Lucas Black had to prioritize his priorities